Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Adjusting chiral and deconfinement phase scales

-For the quarks, at low $T_0$ the chiral transition is below its NJL value (around 220 MeV) and it happens at a large (but below 1) value of the Polyakov loop while at high $T_0$ the transition occurs for small value (around zero) of the Polyakov loop.
-Thus, in the PNJL model the chiral transition always behave differently from what happens in the NJL model due to the action of the Polyakov loop, explaining the success of the model.
-The shortcoming of the model is essentially in the behavior of the Polyakov with respect to quarks but the converse seems to be fine.
+At low $T_0$ the chiral transition is below its NJL/QM value (around 220 MeV) and it happens at a large (but below 1) value of the Polyakov loop while at high $T_0$ the chiral transition occurs for a small value (around zero) of the Polyakov loop.
+Thus, in the PNJL/PQM model the chiral transition always behaves differently from what happens in the NJL/QM model due to the back-reaction of the Polyakov loop, explaining the success of the model.
+The shortcoming of the model is essentially in the behavior of the Polyakov loop with respect to quarks but nevertheless, it seems that the action of the Polyakov loop on quarks, namely, the statistical confinement, captures most of the effect needed to correctly describe LQCD thermodynamics.

-The general conclusion is that quite certainly this class of models underestimate the correlation for the lack of dynamical quark loop effect on the Polyakov loop.
-The only effect present is due to the presence of thermodynamical quarks (via the quark Boltzmann factor in the mean field equation) that are due to the minimal coupling $\bar q A_\mu q$.
-But since $A_\mu$ is not dynamical this term will not generate quark loops in a diagrammatic approach ($A_\mu$ acts as an external constant gauge field only).
+The general conclusion is that quite certainly this class of models underestimates some effects for the lack of dynamical quark loop effect on the Polyakov loop.
+The only effect present is due to the presence of thermodynamical quarks (via the quark Boltzmann factor in the mean-field equation) that results from the minimal coupling $\bar q A_\mu q$.
+But, since $A_\mu$ is not dynamical this term will not generate quark loops in a diagrammatic approach ($A_\mu$ acts as an external constant gauge field only).